casssoft/imgui_lua_bindings/README.md

 ImGui https://github.com/ocornut/imgui

-It supports a lot of common imgui operations except for initializing imgui.
+These bindings support a lot of common imgui operations except for initializing imgui.

+This repo only deals with binding ImGui with lua and doesn't deal with setting up the ImGui impl files required to run ImGui, check out the ImGui repo for help with that.

+For LOVE bindings check out https://github.com/slages/love-imgui (uses these C++ bindings and does the rest of the work for you).

 Supported functions: 222 Unsupported functions: 77 for 1.50 (WIP)